drowe67/radae/README.md

 ## Packages

-sox, python3, python3-matplotlib and python3-tqdm, octave, octave-signal.
+sox, python3, python3-matplotlib and python3-tqdm, octave, octave-signal, cmake.
 Pytorch should be installed using the instructions from the [pytorch](https://pytorch.org/get-started/locally/) web site.

 ## FARGAN Vocoder